Hardman Olympic Dingle

 Is there a bag drop?

-You may leave any bags you need afterwards in the registration tent.
+You may leave any bags you need afterwards in the hospitality tent at the finish area.

 When is the race briefing?